yorkie-team/yorkie/design/concurrent-tree-editing.md

 Next, the obtained `IndexTree.TreePos` is transformed into the logical coordinate system of the distributed tree, represented by `CRDTTree.TreePos`.
 To achieve this, the given physical position, `IndexTree.TreePos`, is used to find the parent node and left sibling node.
 Then, a `CRDTTree.TreePos` is created using the unique IDs of the parent node and left sibling node, which are `CRDTTree.TreeNodeID`.
 This coordinate system is used in subsequent `Tree.Edit` and `Tree.Style` operations.

 In the case of remote editing, where the local coordinate system is received from the user in local editing, there is no need for Step 1 since changes are pulled from the server using `ChangePack` to synchronize the changes.
-(For more details: [링크])
+Refer to the [document-editing](https://github.com/yorkie-team/yorkie/blob/main/design/document-editing.md) for more details.

 **Tree.Edit Logic**